 Full scholarships covering all or the majority of tuition fees will not be available.

-We will offer 100 places** per intake year on our MBChB course, 80 of these are reserved for international fee paying students and 20 for UK students who are eligible through successful completion of our Sir Doug Ellis Pathway to Healthcare Programme.
+For our 2018 intake, we will offer 100 places** on our MBChB course, 80 of these are reserved for international fee paying students and 20 for UK students who are eligible through successful completion of our Sir Doug Ellis Pathway to Healthcare Programme.

 To be eligible for our Pathway Programme you will need to come from one of our partner school/colleges based within the Birmingham, Solihull or Black Country region.
 If you would like to check your eligibility as a UK student please email email@example.com.

-Please note the only UK places available at Aston Medical School will be via the completion of this Pathway Programme.
+Please note the only UK places available at Aston Medical School in 2018 will be via the completion of this Pathway Programme.

 Applications will open in the September of the year before the start of the course and all applications must reach UCAS by the published closing date, usually 15 October of that year, i.e. applications for entry in September 2018 will open in September 2017 and close on the 15 October 2017.